-The Saybrook University website (www.saybrook.edu) provides academic program outlines, academic calendars and catalog, faculty profiles, current news and blog, and other academic and administrative information.
+The Saybrook University website (www.saybrook.edu) and the Community Site (community.saybrook.edu) provides academic program outlines, academic calendars and catalog, faculty profiles, current news and blog, and other academic and administrative information.
 Saybrook students are required to have web access and an Internet Service provider.